chrisdoc/thesis/thesis.md

 storing information such as: mobile subscription data, population and land use information, road network and cell coverage areas.
-The second is a data abstraction layer which is used to aggregate the data and present to interested systems via an API.
+The second is a data abstraction layer which is used to aggregate the data and present it to interested systems via an API.
 The last group is responsible for processing and generating trajectories.
 It is using the other systems via the API provided by the data abstraction layer.
 A brief overview of the implemented system is illustrated in Figure [fig:systemoverview].

 ![System overview of the implemented